ibm-cloud-docs/codeengine/configmap-secret.md

 4. Update the app again to use the `myliteralconfigmap` configmap.

-   When you update an application or job with an environment variable that fully references a configmap to fully reference a different configmap, full references override other full references in the order in which they are set (the last referenced set overrides the first set).
+   When you update an application or job with an environment variable that fully references a configmap (or secret) to fully reference a different configmap (or secret), full references override other full references in the order in which they are set (the last referenced set overrides the first set).
    {: note}

     ```sh